Penpix of Australia squad

 By app

-SYDNEY, June 4 (Reuters) - Penpix of Australia's 23-man squad for the World Cup in South Africa:
+SYDNEY, May 19 (Reuters) - Penpix of Australia's preliminary squad for the World Cup in South Africa:

 Australia's first-choice keeper and most capped player shows few signs of slowing down.
 The former Middlesbrough man was named Australia's player of the year in 2009 after keeping a clean sheet in seven of their last eight World Cup qualifiers and has maintained the solid form at Fulham this season.